mnguyen0226/personal_site_v2/content/posts/solid_principles/post.md

 </br>

 ### Data Science Example
 Let's say you are a Data Analyst at Deloitte who is in charge of plotting the dataset to show insight to stakeholders.
-Similarly to the Apply Music example above, creating a wrapper for the data visualization task would be best.
+Similarly to the Apple Music example above, creating a wrapper for the data visualization task would be best.

 <details open><summary>
 <span style="color:#286EE0">Code Example</span>